SpongePowered/SpongeDocs/source/devs/forge/contributing.rst

 This process will do several things:

 It will download jar files that are required for Sponge to build.
-It will download Forge which is required for Sponge to build.
+It will download Forge which is also required for Sponge to build.

 (remember we're building Sponge, not plugins for Sponge)